Read on for some interesting facts about dentures

 3. Dentures can actually be very discrete

 For many people, the idea of wearing false teeth can be scary or embarrassing.
-They assume that the dentures will appear noticeable and unnatural.
+They assume that the dentures will be highly noticeable and look unnatural.
+This can be an especially traumatic thought for young people with dentures.

-However, modern high-quality, custom built dentures can be molded exactly to your jaw and gum line, and look very natural.
+However, modern high-quality, custom-built dentures can be molded exactly to your jaw and gum line, and look very natural.
+With proper care and a little bit of experience, eating, drinking, talking, and even kissing with dentures can look and feel completely natural.

 4. Dentures don’t last forever or eliminate the need for a dentist

-On the other side of the coin, some people view dentures as a cure-all for a long history of oral health problems and expensive dental care.
-But that’s not really the case.
+Rather than fearing or trying to avoid wearing false teeth, some people view dentures as a cure-all for a long history of oral health problems and expensive dental care.
+But that’s not the right view either.

 While removing natural teeth and replacing them with dentures does remove the possibility of tooth-related pain and disease, it is still possible for gums to become sore or to develop periodontal disease.
 Dentures will still collect plaque like natural teeth, and if not properly cared for, this can harden into tartar, affecting the appearance of dentures.

-While you may not need your dentist to clean your teeth twice a year anymore, all the other aspects of a semiannual oral health checkup are still valid.
+While you may not need your dentist to clean your teeth twice a year anymore, all the other aspects of a semiannual oral health checkup are still valid, so it should not be missed.
 In addition, a dentist will want to test the fit of the dentures and make any necessary adjustments to help maintain a clean and comfortable fit for as long as possible.

-Dentures can be very realistic and do an excellent job of simulating the functionality of natural teeth, but the material they’re made from is softer than enamel and dentine and it does wear out.
+Dentures can look very natural and do an excellent job of simulating the functionality of natural teeth, but the material they’re made from is softer than enamel and dentine and it does wear out.
 Depending on the type of dentures and how well they are cared for, they will usually serve their purpose for 5-10 years before needing to be replaced.

 Bonus fact: Keeping your natural teeth is always the better option

-While dentures are an excellent solution to many oral complications, they’re truly no match for your natural teeth.
+While wearing dentures is an excellent solution to many oral complications, they’re truly no match for your natural teeth.

 Dentists will typically recommend caring for and keeping your natural teeth as long as possible before suggesting to go with dentures.
 This is because your natural teeth, when properly cared for, can usually serve you well your entire life.
 Ultimately, they cause less discomfort and inconvenience, and require less maintenance than dentures.